ibm-cloud-docs/watsonxdata/known_issues.md

    create table <catalog name>.<schema name>.<table name> as (select * from <originaltablename>;
    ```
    {: codeblock}

-## Users are able to search data without specifying a partition in Milvus service
-{: #known_issues14562}

-Users can search data without specifying a partition in the `partition_names` field, bypassing intended access controls and potentially exposing sensitive data.

-**Workaround:** You must explicitly specify the partitions that you are authorized to access in the `partition_names` field.

 ## Spark ingestion currently does not support special characters like quotation marks, back ticks, and parentheses for partitioned table column names.
 {: #known_issues12970}